teachamantofish/cv/docs/demo/portal/rst/index.rst

 ******************************************************
-Welcome the Elwood Developer Ecosystem!
+Welcome the to Elwood Trading Ecosystem!
 ******************************************************